luizgmencucini/basic-bioinfo/tools/README.md

 **USAGE**

+Activating fastqc environment:

+conda activate nanoplot-env

+NanoPlot --fastq SRR10032546_1.fastq

 ## Trimmomatic was used to remove bad reads and adapters from Illumina data

 **INSTALLATION**